NeeyiOla/POWER_BI_PROJECTS_PORTFOLIO/Contoso_Sale_Channel_Analysis/README.md

   ### Development

+  What is the general approach in creating this solution from start to finish

-  - Connected SQL database sources to Power BI
+  - Connected SQL database sources to Power BI (using the direct query)
-  -
-  - Performed ETL with Power Query (Using direct Query)
+  - Performed ETL with Power Query
   - Cleaned  and joined tables using keys
   - Built star schema with proper cardinality
   - Created a Data table for time intelligence
   - Developed DAX KPI's (Revenue, Margin, Growth, etc.)
+  - Designed and published 3 interactive dashboards
+  - Document every process and commentary
+  - Built and publish interactive dashboards in Power BI service.
+  - Publish the project to GitHub respistory and Pages.

   ### ETL Process